jwindfelder/Server-Launch-Manager/README.md

 - Clearing server cache, ULTIMATE FOLDER PATH MUST BE: C:\FXServer\cache\
 - Opening the server.cfg file for easy management
 - Quick access to the SQL Database of your server
+- Dark Mode!
 - And many more features to come!
-Want to recommend one?
+Want to recommend one? https://forms.gle/15zrtftZscYjhhM76

 # Install Instructions
 ###### How to set-up and install FiveM Launch Manager